This page describes some of the features of the Cloud Monitoring API v3.

-The v3 API uses filters to select metrics, to fetch time-series data, and to collect monitored resources into groups.
-For more information, see Monitoring Filters.
+The Monitoring API v3 uses filters to select metrics, to fetch time-series data, and to collect monitored resources into groups.
+For more information, see Monitoring filters.

-The v3 API also uses filters to restrict the result set of certain
+The Monitoring API v3 also uses filters to restrict the result set of certain

 on managing the results of the

-See the introduction to Metrics and Time Series.
+See the introduction to Metrics, time series, and resources.

-See the Cloud client libraries for Stackdriver Monitoring to get started with Stackdriver Monitoring in your language of choice.
+See the client libraries for Cloud Monitoring to get started with Cloud Monitoring in your language of choice.